strimzi/strimzi.github.io/_posts/2021-07-28-how-to-write-blog-posts-for-strimzi-blog.md

 For example:

 * Your experience running Strimzi
-    * How did you configured it in your environment
+    * How you configured it in your environment
-    * How does your architecture look like
+    * What your architecture looks like
-    * How do you make Strimzi and Apache Kafka work well for your use-case
+    * How you made Strimzi and Apache Kafka work well for your use-case
     * Strimzi and IoT or Edge computing
 * Tuning Strimzi configuration for different use-cases
 * Running Strimzi on different infrastructure